Nancy Pelosi Unveils New Nickname For Donald Trump

 “He has made matters worse from the start — delay, denial, it’s a hoax, it’ll go away magically, it’s a miracle, and all the rest — and we’re in this situation.”

 Trump has long claimed that the novel virus will simply disappear on its own.
-Most recently, during an interview with Fox News anchor Chris Wallace, the commander-in-chief repeated his prediction, arguing that he will be proven right “eventually”
+Most recently, during an interview with Fox News anchor Chris Wallace, the commander-in-chief repeated his prediction, arguing that he will be proven right “eventually.”

 During the interview, Trump appeared to downplay the coronavirus crisis, suggesting that the situation in the United States seems worse than elsewhere in the world because of widespread testing.